ideas-productivity/ideas-productivity.github.io/_events/hpcbp-webinars/hpcbp-082-codereview.md

 activities:
   - "COLABS"
 ---
-[code-review.org](https://code-review.org) is an online tutorial for code review made possible by the [Better Scientific Software Fellowship](https://bssw.io/fellowship).
+[Code-review.org](https://code-review.org) is an online tutorial for code review made possible by the [Better Scientific Software Fellowship](https://bssw.io/fellowship).
 Code review is a skill.
 You can break it down, you can practice, and you can get better at it.
-The difficult thing is you are often learning a bunch of other skills at the same time.
-Scientists are often working on a new scientific problem while trying to learn git, GitHub, a programming language... all while someone ‘criticizes’ their code.
-Equally, scientific software developers may start work in a domain they know little about.
+The difficulty is you are often learning a bunch of other skills at the same time.
+Scientists are often working on a new scientific problem while trying to learn git, GitHub, a programming language, etc., all while someone ‘criticizes’ their code.
+In addition, scientific software developers may start work in a new and unfamiliar domain.
 It can be very difficult to separate criticism of the code from criticism of the person.
-Reviewing is hard - you really have to take into account how to communicate constructive and actionable criticism. [code-review.org](https://code-review.org) aims to provide a way to practice reviewing in a no-consequence environment using the tutorial.
+Reviewing is hard; people truly need to take into account how to communicate constructive and actionable criticism.
+[Code-review.org](https://code-review.org) aims to provide a way to practice reviewing in a no-consequence environment using the tutorial.
 Experience with code review from the NCAR Software Engineering Assembly will be presented, including the positive and negative effects of code review.